amrishtembe1998/paytm_clone/README.md

 5. Send money

 Lot of Improvements to be made like
-1. debouncing for search result
+1. debouncing for search result - Done
 2. OTP based authentication
 3. Popup for errors
 4. Notification for receiver when amount received.